turingschool/curriculum/source/projects/contact_manager.markdown

 Use the `scaffold` generator to create a `Company` that just has the attribute `name`.

-Run `rake db:migrate db:test:prepare` to update your database.
+Run `rake db:migrate` to update your database.

-Run your tests to make sure your tests are green, then check your code into git.
+Run your tests, make sure there are no failures (pending are OK), then check your code into git.

 ### Company Phone Numbers